 Winger Jose Antonio Reyes

-Reyes told a Spanish newspaper on Sunday he had decided to
+told As sports daily on Sunday he had decided to leave even

 Local media have reported that Sevilla will pay Atletico 3.5

-He moved to Arsenal in 2004 for a fee of around 17 million
+He left the Andalusian club for Arsenal in 2004 for a fee of

-pounds, a club record for the English Premier
+some 17 million pounds, a club record for the

 However, he struggled to adapt to life away from home and

 was loaned to Real Madrid two years later before signing for

 Atletico in 2007.

 He has clashed with several coaches, most recently